kenxsantos/flutter-clean-supabase-starter/README.md

 # 🚀 Flutter Starter App – Setup Instructions

-This guide helps you set up the PresyoWise project with Supabase authentication (Google & Facebook) from scratch.
+This guide helps you set up the starter app project with Supabase authentication (Google & Facebook) from scratch.

 ---